I'm gonna make this easy for all of us: how much protein to eat, period

 - You are deliberately building strength or muscle (bulking or recomping)

-- You’re at a higher body fat level (>30% is a decent rule of thumb), lifting weights, aiming to lose body fat, and are aiming for a higher intake because it has been shown to optimize the fat loss process
+- You’re at a higher body fat level (>30% is a decent rule of thumb) and you are lifting weights, aiming to lose body fat, and are aiming for a higher protein intake because it has been shown to optimize the fat loss process

 - You’re cutting, or maybe even are a bodybuilder nearing the end of a stage shred and are trying to hold on to all the muscle you can, and maybe find slightly higher protein helps with feeling fuller longer

-My OG Megsquats wrote a clever newsletter recently noting that a lot of the confusion around this comes probably from conversions.
-The actual RDA is 0.8g/kg, which is 0.38g/lb.
-But all it takes is one person in one “how much protein do I need?” thread in one subreddit to say “0.38g/kg” before you have a veritable “how many days are in the week” bodybuilding.com debate raging without end.
+It's worth noting that some people get confused even further with these numbers when trying to convert from pounds to kilograms, as my OG Megsquats wrote in a clever newsletter recently.
+The actual RDA in our government's scientific terms is 0.8g/kg, which is equal to 0.38g/lb.
+But all it takes is one person in one “how much protein do I need?” thread in one subreddit to misstate the RDA as “0.38g/kg” before you have a veritable “how many days are in the week” bodybuilding.com debate raging without end.

 Kilograms and pounds, you may have noted, are not the same thing.
-But if you’re reading fast, and don’t understand math or units (a frightening, and likely increasing, number of people in this country thanks to our impoverished public education system), you might see 0.38g/lb, think it’s the same as 0.38g/kg, later divide it by 2.2 because you got confused, and go oh no, we have been overeating on protein.
+But if someone is reading fast, and don’t understand math or units (a frightening, and likely increasing, number of people in this country thanks to our impoverished public education system), they might see 0.38g/lb, think it’s the same as 0.38g/kg, later divide it by 2.2 because you got confused and think, oh no, I'm only supposed to be eating 0.17g/lb of protein--that's like 30 grams a day!
+We have been way, way overeating on protein.
+So just to clarify: These numbers are not the same.
+0.38g/kg is not the same as 0.38g/lb, because one kilogram does not equal one pound–not even close.
+One kilogram equals 2.2 pounds.
+Do you see why I'm trying to make this a little easier?

 - Building muscle/attempting body composition manipulation, eat ~1g/lb